sokolicA/help/git/git.md

 The `diff` command is also used to compare branches, which we will explore in the branching section.

+### Reference logs

+> Reference logs, or [reflogs](https://git-scm.com/docs/git-reflog), record when the tips of branches and other references were updated in the local repository.
+Reflogs are useful in various Git commands, to specify the old value of a reference.
+For example, HEAD@{2} means "where HEAD used to be two moves ago", master@{one.week.ago} means "where master used to point to one week ago in this local repository", and so on.

+**Important note:** In some shells (like PowerShell) the command `git diff HEAD@{2}` does not work.
+In such cases you can try the following options: 'HEAD@{2}', HEAD@'{2}' and HEAD~2.

+Reflogs have many uses cases: git checkout, git reset, and git merge are examples of some common git commands that accept references as parameters.

+So far I have been referring to specific comits using indices (1,2,...).
+We can, however, leverage other information stored in reflog entries in order to select (point to) specific commits.
+For example each reflog entry has a timestamp attached to it.
+It is therefore possible to filter the reflog entries by time.
+Commonly used time qualifiers are:

+@{0}
+@{X.minutes.ago}
+@{X.hour(s).ago}
+@{X.day(s).ago}
+@{X.weeks.ago}
+@{X.years.ago}
+@{today}
+@{2023-09-16 01:01:01}
+@{1.day.23.hours.ago}

+From the last example we can see that the time qualifiers can be combined.
+Both plural and singular forms of these time qualifiers are accepted (e.g. 1.minute.ago, 2.minutes.ago).
+They can also be combined with a specific branch `my_branch` (e.g. `git reflog show my_branch@{3.days.ago}`).

+The command `git reflog` has three main subcommands "show", "expire" and "delete".
+Here I will mainly focus on the "show" subcommand, which is also used as default when typing just `git reflog`. `git reflog show` is an alias for git log -g --abbrev-commit --pretty=oneline.
+This will show the reference log for the HEAD of the current branch by default.
+Reflogs for a certain branch are retrieved with `git reflog show [branch]`.
+Adding the `-all` option includes the reflogs for all references.

 ### Postponing changes

 Check [git stash](https://git-scm.com/docs/git-stash)